 facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

-Retirement Funding TSP Estate Planning
+Retirement Funding Estate Planning

 1. To your spouse

-2. To your child or children equally, and descendants of deceased children by representation
+2. To your child or children equally and descendants of deceased children by representation

 3. To your parents equally or to the surviving parent